-- Comply with the uniform administrative requirements for grants and cooperative agreements with state and local governments. - Expend payments in accordance with cost principles for establishing the allowability of certain items of cost for federal participation issued by the Office of Management and Budget (OMB). - Follow the requirements of the Federal Cash Management Improvement Act. - Submit detailed annual financial reports on the use of Title I and Title II payments.
+- Comply with the uniform administrative requirements for grants and cooperative agreements with state and local governments. - Expend payments in accordance with cost principles for establishing the allowability of certain items of cost for federal participation issued by the OMB. - Follow the requirements of the Federal Cash Management Improvement Act. - Submit detailed annual financial reports on the use of Title I and Title II payments.